Because of its location in the lower Columbia River Gorge, Menucha is a crossroads of heritage histories.

 Initially, the Meiers reached Menucha from Portland by steam-power up the Columbia.
 But, in 1913, just as the Model-T automobile was rolling off assembly lines, ground was broken on the Northwest’s first major paved highway — in the Gorge.
 Now listed on the National Register of Historic Places, the “poem in stone” became the first Scenic Highway in America.

-The primary residence, now known as Wright Hall, was built in the 1920’s.
+The primary residence, now known as Wright Hall, was built in 1927 by Lorenz Brothers Builders who were also hired by President Roosevelt to direct the WPA’s construction of Timberline Lodge.
 Designed by architect Herman Brookman, Wright Hall influenced what became known internationally as a “Northwest” style of architecture.

 Becoming a Retreat Center named Menucha